-Plot recent data
+Plot daily data

 daily_gwl_plot.RdCalculates daily statistics based on all approved data.
 Daily, discrete, or both types are included.
 Historic median or mean are plotted based on all of the approved data.